Kim Kardashian Seriously Considering Divorce As Kanye West Continues His Meltdown, ‘Radar Online’ Reports

 Kim is now spending some time away from Kanye.
 As People reported, Kim jetted off to Las Vegas for her high school reunion and then to see a Cher concert.

 This is not the first time that Kim Kardashian and Kanye West have faced divorce rumors.
-The couple have seen a near-endless stream of reports from celebrity tabloids speculating on the state of their marriage, with the stories starting shortly after their wedding.
+The couple has seen a near-endless stream of reports from celebrity tabloids speculating on the state of their marriage, with the stories starting shortly after their wedding.
 Many have claimed that Kim is fed up with Kanye’s erratic behavior, including his past outbursts and his 2016 hospitalization.

 A Nigerian lawmaker has invited Kanye West to visit slave ports in Africa for an education on the slave trade https://t.co/bnZl6JQmpS pic.twitter.com/3RfFU72eFz